Halemaʻumaʻu: 1906 to 1924: Reemergence of lava lake and explosive eruption

 By the end of 1906, the lava lake was again present nearly all of the time.
-At the time geologist Thomas Jaggar opened the Hawaiian Volcano Observatory in 1912, Halemaumau was nearly full with active lava.
+At the time geologist Thomas Jaggar opened the Hawaiian Volcano Observatory in 1912, Halemaʻumaʻu was nearly full with active lava.

-In February 1924, Halemaumau's lava lake drained away, again leaving behind a pit crater 150 m deep.
+In February 1924, Halemaʻumaʻu's lava lake drained away, again leaving behind a pit crater 150 m deep.
 Beginning on April 29, of that year, the crater floor began to collapse, eventually deepening to more than 210 m deep by May 7, 1924.

-Beginning during the night of May 9–10, 1924, a period of explosive eruptions took place at Halemaumau.
+Beginning during the night of May 9–10, 1924, a period of explosive eruptions took place at Halemaʻumaʻu.
 The explosions emitted large explosive columns of ash and other debris up to 9 km high that precipitated on surrounding communities.
-In the community of Glenwood, 16 km from Halemaumau, gutters on the roof of a store collapsed due to the weight of muddy ash.
-The explosive blasts also ejected rocks out of Halemaumau, some as large as 14 tons.
+In the community of Glenwood, 16 km from Halemaʻumaʻu, gutters on the roof of a store collapsed due to the weight of muddy ash.
+The explosive blasts also ejected rocks out of Halemaʻumaʻu, some as large as 14 tons.
 One person was killed during an explosion on May 18 after being crushed by falling debris.
 The explosions continued for two and a half weeks, finally ceasing on May 27.

-Halemaumau's more than doubled in size during the eruption.
+Halemaʻumaʻu more than doubled in size during the eruption.
 The crater's diameter grew to approximately 1000 m, while the crater's depth increased to about 285 m.

 1924 to 1982: Short-lived eruptions partially fill Halemaumau

-After the 1924 events, seven eruptions occurred within Halemaumau between 1924 and 1934, partly refilling the crater.
-Following the 1934 eruption, Halemaumau was relatively quiet until 1952, when a six-month long eruption took place.
+After the 1924 events, seven eruptions occurred within Halemaʻumaʻu between 1924 and 1934, partly refilling the crater.
+Following the 1934 eruption, Halemaʻumaʻu was relatively quiet until 1952, when a six-month long eruption took place.
 Subsequent eruptions in the 1950s, 1960s, and 1970s partially refilled the crater.
 A 1982 eruption covered a small portion of the northeastern crater floor.